Ziang-Chen/Lisp/readme.md

 Initially, like evry language, gloable/standard Context is defined, after enter blocks/ class/ object/ function, new context will entered, and variable will store in the new context.

-AtomicPy implete two type of variable, called typed variable and untyped variable.
+AtomicPy implete two types of variable, called typed variable and untyped variable.
 Assign operator also check types explicilty when left value is typed variable, otherwise it will be treated as untyped variable, but type will still stored in compiler for hints/optimization.

 ```Lisp
 Syntax